-The quickest way to initially convey the feeling of your film, such as the tone, style and atmosphere, is to compare your idea to previously made recognisable films.
-You may have heard filmmakers say, “it’s X meets X”, For example, it’s E.T. meets The Goonies, or it’s The Thing meets Halloween.
-This should only take up a few seconds of your time though, as a cheat to paint a tonal reference in the listeners mind.
-You don’t want to dwell on comparisons for long as it’s important you utilize the time to pitch your own unique idea.
+The quickest way to convey the tone, style, and atmosphere of your film is to compare it to previously made recognisable films.
+You may have heard filmmakers say, “it’s X meets X”.
+For example, it’s E.T. meets The Goonies, or it’s The Thing meets Halloween.
+This should only take a few second.
+You don’t want to dwell on comparisons for long as it’s important you utilize the time to pitch the uniqueness of your idea.

 A Clear Logline

-A logline is a one sentence summary of the entire movie, that informs the audience on the concept, character and general story arc.
+A logline is a one-sentence summary of the entire movie that informs the audience of the concept, character and general story arc.
 For example, The BFG’s logline is ‘An orphan befriends a benevolent giant who takes her to Giant Country, where they attempt to stop the man-eating giants that are invading the human world’.
 It’s the best way to begin pitching your idea as listeners will instantly be able to understand the type of story you’re pitching.
 Loglines can be broken down into the following template:

 [THE PROTAGONIST] has to [ACTION/JOURNEY] to stop [THE ANTAGONIST/THREAT] after [INCITING INCIDENT].